 Internationally known Native artist Tony Abeyta (Navajo) lives half time in Berkeley and half time in Santa Fe.
-He recently completed a painting of sacred corn reaching skyward for Wahpepah’s Kitchen in Oakland.
+You’ve likely seen his painting of sacred corn reaching skyward at Wahpepah’s Kitchen in Oakland.

 “Most Native Americans I know celebrate Thanksgiving, but some won’t, and I honor those people because for them, that’s their truth,” Abeyta said.
 “To them, it’s a reminder of genocide, colonialism, and oppression, it’s a symbol of smallpox blankets, Christianity, land grabs and manifest destiny.”